There are times when I have to take a breath, look at myself in the mirror and marvel at how far I’ve come.

 So to motivate myself, I’d spend hours telling myself how stupid or pathetic I was and how I had to just get over it.

-This self-talk never worked, in fact it seemed to make everything worse, but I didn’t know how to stop feeling scared of my own bank account.
+This self-talk never worked, in fact it seemed to make everything worse, but I didn’t know how to stop feeling scared of my own bank account and instead developed a vicious cycle where I'd:

 i. spend hours mastering the courage to check my bank account

-ii. check account and learn that I had less money than expected in the account
+ii. check my account and learn that I had less money than expected in the account

 iii. resort to self-criticism about how stupid I was and how bad I was with money